ElizaPopa/TestCases/README.md

 ---------------------------

+**Title:** Test login with correct credentials

 **Description:**
-Check the login functionality with the correct Admin credentials
+Check if the login works when a person insert the correct Admin credentials

 **Steps to reproduce:**